-Phuket cafés and coffee shops keep popping-up (and closing) all around Phuket Town, mostly around the old streets of Thalang, Yaowarat and Dibuk.
-In recent years Phuket town has become a very popular tourist attraction and a fun photo playground… and as photographers and models seem to need frequent coffee breaks, cafés just appeared by magic.
-With so many people wandering the streets in the sun all day, there was an obvious market to grab.
+Phuket cafés and coffee shops keep popping up (and closing) all around Phuket Town, mostly around the old streets of Thalang, Yaowarat and Dibuk.
+In recent years Phuket town has become a very popular tourist attraction and a fun photo playground, and as photographers and models seem to need frequent coffee breaks, cafés just appeared by magic.
+With so many people wandering the streets in the sun all day, there was a market to grab.

-The young generation of Thai knew what to do and one thing many of them have in common is that ‘old vintage’ look made of a bric-à-brac of colourful faux-old decoration.
+The young generation of Thai knew what to do, and one thing many of them have in common is that ‘old vintage’ look made of a bric-à-brac of colourful faux-old decoration.
 It doesn’t matter: people love them!
-In other countries they might have call them ‘Bars’ but apparently ‘Cafés’ was a lot more appealing, even though the main coffee shops listed below are definitely bars.
-They do serve cakes or meals and they are a nice addition to an exploration day.
+In other countries they might have called them ‘Bars’, but ‘Cafés’ was a lot more appealing, even though the main coffee shops listed below are definitely bars.
+They do serve cakes or meals, and they are a nice addition to an exploration day.

 Here are a few cafés for you to start with, and we will keep adding them as we visit them.